Probing Cosmic Magnetism with Rotation Measure-Squared-Galaxy Cross-Correlations: Simulated Cross-Correlation Signals and Their Interpretation

 For example, consider the case that $P_{\tilde{B}}(q_\parallel=0,q_\perp) = \mathrm{constant}$, i.e., that $\tilde{B}$ has a white-noise power spectrum.
 A short calculation then shows that $\int d^2q_\perp/(2 \pi)^2 P_{\tilde{B}}(q_\parallel=0,q_\perp)$ drops by a factor of $\frac{\pi}{4\sigma^2 k_{\mathrm{Nyq}}^2}\mathrm{erf}^2(\sigma k_{\mathrm{Nyq}})$ upon Gaussian smoothing, where $k_{\mathrm{Nyq}}$ is the Nyquist frequency.
 For a two-cell smoothing, this gives a reduction by a factor of $\approx 16 \pi \sim 50$.
 The actual suppression is even larger, because $P_{\tilde{B}}(q_\parallel=0,q_\perp)$ grows a little more rapidly towards high $q_\perp$ than in the white-noise case.
 Figure~\ref{fig:filter_wrm} shows the results of the full calculation following Eq.~\ref{eq:wrm_f}, and confirms that the smoothing scale dependence is captured by the analytic model of Eq.~\ref{eq:wrm_f}.

 The main implications of these results are as follows.
 First, the signal could be larger than in our current models if the $\tilde{B}$ power continues increasing towards smaller scales and the observational smoothing is less than that from our simulation mesh.
 For example, note that current NVSS measurements have an angular resolution of about $45''$ \citep{taylor_rotation_2009}: this is a factor of a $\sim$ few finer than the effective resolution of our simulation mesh at a typical redshift of $z=0.2$.
 On the other hand, Appendix \ref{app:c} investigates the convergence of our RM$^2$-halo cross-correlation results with simulation resolution (for a fixed mesh scale).
 There, the results are found to {\em decrease} with increasing resolution, perhaps because magnetic field reversals are better-captured at high resolution.
 Second, however, the figure shows that the signal may drop steeply if the observations lead to more RM smoothing than in our baseline calculations.
+Related, one should be cautious in directly comparing RM$^2$ measurements with cosmological MHD simulations, which may have limited resolution.
+However, our formalism provides an important guide here since we have shown explicitly how $\langle \mathrm{RM}^2 \times \mathrm{g} \rangle$ depends on the smoothing scale.
 Clearly, accurate comparisons between upcoming measurements and models will require carefully matching to the smoothing scale and pixelization of the observations.
 Related, any additional filtering steps (e.g. to mitigate galactic foreground contamination) must be carefully included in the model.